Bayern president Hoeness charged with tax evasion

 Bayern won the Bundesliga, the Champions League and the German Cup last season.
 It is a strong favorite again this season under new coach Pep Guardiola.

 As a player, Hoeness was a Bayern star who won the 1972 European Championship and the 1974 World Cup with West Germany and three straight European Cups — the predecessor of the Champions League — before retiring in 1979 with chronic knee problems.

-He became Bayern’s general manager and built the most influential career in German soccer.
-Under his guidance, Bayern built financial reserves rarely seen in debt-ridden European club soccer.
+He became Bayern’s general manager and built the most influential career in German football.
+Under his guidance, Bayern built financial reserves rarely seen in debt-ridden European club football.

 Hoeness, 61, was also the driving force behind Bayern’s new state-of-the art Allianz Arena.